flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 But how do plants survive in the desert?

 For plants to survive in the desert, they must invent ingenious ways to deal with lack of water.
 Some species germinate within 72 hours of rainfall and sow their seeds 2 weeks later.
 Shrubs and trees have extensive root systems which can penetrate as far as 50 metres into the ground; tamarisk and acacia have short, fat trunks that act as reservoirs for excess water.
 The seeds of ephemerals germinate only after heavy rain, and then very quickly consume their entire life-cycle; producing brightly coloured flowers to attract insects.
-Grasses, however, develop large and complex root systems for collecting water over a wide area, enabling them to survive when the over ground parts are scorched to death.
-Geophytes survive by remaining underground as bulbs, and like ephemerals, they quickly grow and develop when rain comes.
-Saharan succulents, like euphorbia, suck the extra water to store for later.
-Some insects collect moisture from the air and then direct it as droplets of water into their mouths.
-While desert-ships (the camels) vary their bodies' temperature according to the conditions: low when it is cool and high when hot; when they are thirsty transpiration drops to zero.
+Grasses develop large and complex root systems for collecting water over a wide area, enabling them to survive when the overground parts are scorched to death.

-While humans resort to nomadic way of life in order to survive in the Sahara, travelling from one location to another in search of water and vegetation.
 The only permanently inhabited zones in the Sahara are the oases and areas along the few fertile valleys, such as Wadi Alhayat (the Valley of Life) in Fezzan.
-The palm trees in these regions, which are normally arranged in narrow lines with an east-west orientation (in line with the apparent sun's course across the sky), occur where water is relatively close to the surface, and thus allowing the digging of shallow wells to support settled life.
+The palm trees in these regions, which are normally arranged in narrow rows with an east-west orientation (in line with the apparent sun's course across the sky), occur where water is relatively close to the surface, and thus allowing the digging of shallow wells to support settled life.
 Rain in the Sahara falls at rare intervals, mostly between the months of January and April, with a variation from 0.5 inch to 4 inches over a 5 year period.

 succulent sahara tree

-Calotropis Procera (Asclepiadaceae)
+Calotropis procera (Asclepiadaceae)

 Berber (Tuareg) name: Torha, Torcha or Torh N'ajjer; while in Libya it is called Branbakh or Albranbakh.

-The wood is light, and used to light fire (by rubbing it against hard wood to generate heat and then sparks), and also used for roofing material for small huts.
+Its wood is light, and thus used to light fire (by rubbing it against hard wood to generate heat and then sparks), and also used for roofing material for small huts.
+According to Sahara-Nature one should not touch the plant, as the latex (the milky sap) produced is very irritant, especially to the eyes: can become blind.

 albranbakh-calotropis-procera